pzmosquito/matomo-router5-plugin/README.md

 ## Usage

 for optional tracking features `trackingOptions`, see [matomo guide](https://developer.matomo.org/guides/tracking-javascript-guide).
-These features will be tracked when router5 triggers `onTransitionSuccess`.
+These features will be tracked along with default tracking options.
 ```js
 import matomoPlugin from "matomo-router5-plugin";